Fraud Blocker

 Between 2019 and 2021, California saw a 66% increase in residents earning over $1 million annually, even while the state’s population declined.
 With more people building wealth, especially in regions like Los Angeles and Silicon Valley, protecting that income through a well-crafted prenup has become more common.
 This is particularly important in relationships where one party brings significantly more financial assets into the marriage.

 High-income couples may want to clarify how property, investment accounts, real estate, or even intellectual property will be divided in the event of divorce.
-While a do-it-yourself prenup may seem tempting, it’s rarely worth the risk when large sums are involved.
+While a do-it-yourself prenup may seem tempting, it is rarely worth the risk when large sums are involved.
 In these cases, hiring a legal professional to either draft or review the agreement is the safer option.

 Divorce Remains a Statistical Reality in California